-- 4.1 The lowest grade in the Service is within the Support Staff category which has a grading structure from Grade 1 to 11.
+4.1 The lowest grade in the Service is within the Support Staff category which has a grading structure from Grade 1 to 11.
 However, following the outsourcing of cleaning, there are no employees on Grade 1 so the lowest grade for substantive employees is Grade 2.
 Each grade has a number of spinal column points and a new joiner will progress through these with increasing service.
-The salary range at Grade 2 is currently £17,173 to £18,319 for a 37 hour week and is usually subject to review from the 1 April each year.
-For contextual purposes the salary level for a full-time firefighter is £30,533 per annum and is usually subject to review from the 1July each year. - 4.2 However, the Service now employs a business apprentice for which the pay is £12,021 and this is now the lowest paid worker.
+The salary range at Grade 2 is currently £18,426 to £19,171 for a 37 hour week and is usually subject to review from 1 April each year.
+For contextual purposes the salary level for a full-time firefighter is £31,144 per annum and is usually subject to review from 1 July each year.